-Around 2007 I started tracking accuracy of my forecasts for a few years but then bgan posting it online in 2009.
+Around 2007 I began tracking accuracy of my forecasts for a few years.
+Then I started posting it online in 2009.
 After getting tired of the “you guys are ALWAYS wrong” calls and emails, I figured it’s time to post the stats online.
 What follows is data from a 13 year period ending in the summer of 2022.
 By that time, I realized it was pretty much the same each year; most of the time our forecasts are pretty accurate!
 You just remember the few really big misses (forecast busts).

 Chief Meteorologist Mark Nelsen